Skip to main content

 Validating the Configuration

-The Endpoint configuration can be validated to confirm if the Local Filesystems' directory exists.
-The test does not confirm if the directory is usable or accessible.
+The Endpoint configuration can be validated to confirm whether the Local Filesystem's directory exists.
+The test does not confirm whether the directory is usable or accessible.
 After clicking the Validate button, one of the following messages appears:

 • Pass: 'Endpoint has passed the test.'